rezashariatmadar/SE-prj/docs/_build/html/_sources/code_comments.rst.txt

     Requires authentication.
 Shows visualizations of the user's performance across different categories and over time.

+    Analytics Features:
+    - Performance Over Time: Line chart tracking progress across different categories
+    - Category Performance: Bar chart showing strengths and weaknesses by topic
+    - Quiz Length Distribution: Pie chart showing quiz length patterns
+    - Summary Statistics: Key metrics on quiz performance

+    Implementation Notes:
+    - Uses pandas for data organization and analysis
+    - Uses matplotlib and seaborn for visualization creation
+    - All charts are encoded as base64 for embedding in HTML

 Add user statistics to the context.

+        This method:
+        1. Retrieves the user's completed quiz attempts
+        2. Processes the data using pandas DataFrame
+        3. Generates three distinct visualization charts
+        4. Calculates summary statistics
+        5. Adds all data to the template context

 View to display and update user profile information.